 Septum Piercing Prices

 Starter jewelry includes hoops (usually a captive bead ring) or a circular barbell.
 These will vary in cost depending on the style and the material that it’s made of.
 Your piercer may recommend a specific style, but you might also get to choose which you’d prefer.

-The septum piercing needs to be precisely placed, so it typically costs a little more than the nostril piercing at $40 - $75.
+The septum nose piercing needs to be precisely placed, so it typically costs a little more than the nostril piercing at $40 - $75.
 Most of the piercing studios we researched priced their septum piercings closer to the $40 range.

 Starter jewelry for the helix piercing will likely be a hoop or circular barbell.
 The starter jewelry will always be added to the piercing price.

 Service fees for the helix piercing will be somewhere between $30 - $60.
 At most studios, you can expect to pay around $35 - $40.
 If you want to get multiple helix piercings at once, some studios may offer a small discount, but others might charge you the full price for both.
 Be sure to pick a studio that offers free consultation during healing.